#

 WARNING: DO NOT EDIT THE DEFAULT CONFIG DIRECTLY.
 THIS WON'T HAVE ANY POSITIVE EFFECT.
 EDIT ITS COPY IN THE REPOSITORY ROOT INSTEAD.

-is the main configuration file for the SillyTavern server that you can find in the repository root directory after completing the installation.
-It is a YAML file that contains various settings, such as the network settings, security settings, and backend-specific options.
+config.yaml is the main configuration file for the SillyTavern server which you can find in the repository root directory after completing the installation.
+It is a YAML file that contains various settings, such as network, security, and backend-specific options.
 The changes made to this file will take effect after restarting the server.

 protocol: